 Since my transplant two friends have booked in for theirs.
 Putting up with a couple of weeks of inconvenience after a transplant definitely beats the thought of a lifetime of spray-on hair or Trump-like styling techniques.

 Jeremy presented with a history of slow progressive hair loss over the last 10-15 years.
-He had already started Finasteride to stabilise his hair, but was concerned with the recession of the hairline and loss in the temples.
+He had already started medication to stabilise his hair, but was concerned with the recession of the hairline and loss in the temples.

 How was the surgery?

-We discussed all treatment options and decided to continue Finasteride and restore the hairline and temples with FUE hair transplant surgery.
+We discussed all treatment options and decided to continue medication and restore the hairline and temples with FUE hair transplant surgery.
 We placed a total of 1792 grafts, with an average of 2.23 hairs per graft.
 1 haired grafts are used to rebuild the hairline and 2/3 haired grafts to build up the density behind.

 I last saw Jeremy at 6 months post-op and was very pleased to see such good growth at an early stage.
 I would expect the overall appearance to improve up to 18 months post-op.